Former Secretary of State Hillary Clinton said on Monday that ties between Israel and the United States needed to get back on track.

-“We need to all work together to return the special US-Israel relationship to constructive footing," Clinton said during a phone conversation with Malcolm Hoenlein, the executive vice chairman of the Conference of Presidents of Major American Jewish Organizations, "to get back to basic shared concerns and interests.”
+“We need to all work together to return the special US-Israel relationship to constructive footing, to get back to basic shared concerns and interests,” she told Malcolm Hoenlein, the Executive Vice Chairman of the Conference of Presidents of Major American Jewish Organizations.